opengovsg/formsg-javascript-sdk/README.md

 | fieldType   | string   | The type of field for the question.                                                                      |
 | \_id        | string   | A unique identifier of the form field.
 WARNING: Changes when new fields are created/removed in the form. |

-**Important Note: **
+> **Note:** <br>
-Additional internal fields may be included in webhooks from time to time, which will then be published as part of our official schema once it is stable for public consumption.
+> Additional internal fields may be included in webhooks from time to time, which will then be published as part of our official schema once it is stable for public consumption.
 If you are applying your own validation, you should account for this e.g. by not rejecting the webhook if there are additional fields included.

 The full schema can be viewed in [`validate.ts`](https://github.com/opengovsg/formsg-javascript-sdk/tree/master/src/util/validate.ts).